-• targetwalkers: A DMC run can be considered a restart run or a new run.
+- targetwalkers: A DMC run can be considered a restart run or a new run.
 A restart run is considered to be any method block beyond the first one, such as when a DMC method block follows a VMC block.
-Alternatively,

-- blocks: This is the number of blocks run during a DMC method block.
+Alternatively, a user reading in configurations from disk would also considered a restart run.
+In the case of a restart run, the DMC driver will use the configurations from the previous run, and this variable will not be used.
+For a new run, if the number of walkers is less than the number of threads, then the number of walkers will be set equal to the number of threads. - blocks: This is the number of blocks run during a DMC method block.
 A block consists of a number of DMC steps (steps), after which all the statistics accumulated in the block are written to disk. - steps: This is the number of DMC steps in a block. - warmupsteps: These are the steps at the beginning of a DMC run in which the instantaneous average energy is used to update the trial energy.
 During regular steps, $E{ref}$ is used. - timestep: The timestep determines the accuracy of the imaginary time propagator.
 Generally, multiple time steps are used to extrapolate to the infinite time step limit.
-A good range of time steps in which to perform time step extrapolation will typically have a minimum of 99% acceptance probability for each step. - checkproperties: When using a particle-by-particle driver, this variable specifies how often to reset all the variables kept in the buffer. - maxcpusecs: The default is 100 hours.
-Once the specified time has elapsed, the program will finalize the simulation even if all blocks are not completed. - spinMoves Determines whether or not the spin variables are sampled following [MZG+16] and [MBM16].
-If a relativistic calculation is desired using pseudopotentials, spin variable sampling is required. - spinMass If spin sampling is on using spinMoves == yes, the spin mass determines the rate of spin sampling, resulting in an effective spin timestep $\tau_s = \frac{\tau}{\mu_s}$ where $\tau$ is the normal spatial timestep and $\mu_s$ is the value of the spin mass. - energyUpdateInterval: The default is to update the trial energy at every step.
+A good range of time steps in which to perform time step extrapolation will typically have a minimum of 99% acceptance probability for each step. - checkproperties: When using a particle-by-particle driver, this variable specifies how often to reset all the variables kept in the buffer. - maxcpusecs: Deprecated.
+Superseded by max\seconds. - max\seconds: The default is 100 hours.
+Once the specified time has elapsed, the program will finalize the simulation even if all blocks are not completed. - spinMass This is an optional parameter to allow the user to change the rate of spin sampling.
+If spin sampling is on using spinor == yes in the electron ParticleSet input, the spin mass determines the rate of spin sampling, resulting in an effective spin timestep $\tau_s = \frac{\tau}{\mu_s}$ where $\tau$ is the normal spatial timestep and $\mu_s$ is the value of the spin mass.
+The algorithm is described in detail in [[MZG+16]] and [[MBM16]]. - debug\checks valid values are 'no', 'all', 'checkGL\after\moves'.
+If the build type is debug, the default value is 'all'.
+Otherwise, the default value is 'no'. - energyUpdateInterval: The default is to update the trial energy at every step.
 Otherwise the trial energy is updated every energyUpdateInterval step.